 Macao paper wasps are up to 24 millimetres long, deep yellow in colour with yellow antennae and legs.

-Macao paper wasps build large papery honeycomb nests in trees and on houses.
+They build large papery honeycomb nests in trees and on houses.

+Macao paper wasps look like native paper wasps, which also live in the Cocos (Keeling) Islands, but are bigger and form larger nests than native wasps.
 Sometimes these nests contain several hundred wasps and can be up to 50 centimetres across.

 You can get more information about Macao paper wasp, including detailed photos, on the Pest and Disease Image Library.